mastercomfig/mastercomfig/README.md

 to the top of your own `autoexec.cfg` and then delete the `mastercomfig_exec` folder.

 Finally, go to Team Fortress 2 properties again and click the `set launch options...` button.
-Copy and paste `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -primarysound -snoforceformat -swapcores` into the box and click ok.
+Copy and paste `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -swapcores` into the box and click ok.
 More information on launch options can be found in `mastercomfig_exec/cfg/autoexec.cfg`.

 You can also find some instructions at the bottom of `mastercomfig_exec/cfg/autoexec.cfg` to change the config for maximum performance, maximum quality, etc.